 Mexico has a free market economy in the trillion United States dollar (USD) class.
 It consists of highly diversified and modern industries, with significant amounts of private investment.
 Recent administrations have expanded competition in seaports, railroads, telecommunications, electricity generation, natural gas distribution, and airports, among others.
-Trade with the United States and Canada has nearly tripled since the implementation of the United States Mexico Canada Agreement (USMCA), in force as of 1 July 2020, formerly known as the North American Free Trade Agreement since 1994.
+Trade with the United States and Canada has nearly tripled since the implementation of the North American Free Trade Agreement (NAFTA) in 1994, renegotiated in 2018 and 2019 (ratified by the Mexican Senate) and renamed as the United States-Mexico-Canada Agreement (USMCA).
 Mexico has free trade agreements with over 50 countries, including the European Union (EU), Japan, and many other countries around the world, placing more than 90% of trade under free trade agreements.
 Mexico has been on a reform path for a number of years, privatising, deregulating, and cutting back the role of government.
 Strengthening the rule of law, facilitating cross-border trade, opening most sectors to private investment, and enhancing intellectual property rights protection are good examples of the measures taken by Mexico to support its economic growth and development.

 PwC Mexico, with more than a century of accumulated experience, is the leading professional services organisation in Mexico and provides a full range of business advisory services.
 The Tax and Legal Services (TLS) practice develops and implements customised solutions based on the needs of both domestic and international clients.